krishaamer/green-filter-research/research/discussion.md

     things done — ideally, so seamlessly that you may not even notice.neuroscience co-adaptation of the interface. your future devices will learn and adapt to you as you use them.
+-   Scalable Climate Solutions: What really works on a large scale?

 ## Research Limitations {#research-limitations}